Hans-Ulrich Rudel: World War II

-Rudel participated in the Battle of Kursk with the same unit.
+Rudel and the same anti-tank unit participated in the Battle of Kursk.
 On the first day of the German offensive, 5 July, he flew a Ju-87G, the first time one had seen action.
 It was a stuka equipped as an anti-tank aircraft by having two 37 mm (1.46 in) Bordkanone BK 3,7 cannons mounted in under-wing gun pods.
 The concept was Rudel's idea and proved very successful.
 On 12 July 1943 he claimed 12 Soviet tanks in one day.
 Ferdinand Schörner, a senior German general, commented "Rudel alone replaces a whole division".
 The fighting was intense and Rudel was fortunate to survive, as the slow moving stukas were vulnerable and suffered a high casualty rate.
 In October 1943, Rudel was credited with the destruction of his 100th tank and was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (one of only 160 awarded) on 25 November.

 Rudel was appointed Gruppenkommandeur of III.
 Gruppe on 22 February 1944.
 On 20 March, Rudel performed a forced landing behind Soviet lines and he and Erwin Hentschel, his longtime gunner, made their way to the German lines.
 The men attempted to swim across the Dniester River but Hentschel drowned in the attempt.
 Upon his return, Ernst Gadermann, previously the troop doctor of III.
 Gruppe, joined Rudel as his new radio operator and air gunner.
 Rudel was awarded the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds (one of only 27 awarded) on 29 March 1944, the tenth member of the Wehrmacht to receive this award.
 The presentation was made by Hitler personally.